Rade58/next-postgres-playground/README.md

 /** @jsxRuntime classic */
 /** @jsx jsx */
 import { jsx, css } from "@emotion/react";
+import { useEffect, useState } from "react";
 import type { FunctionComponent } from "react";
 import type { GetServerSideProps } from "next";

-// WE NEED SESSION ON SERVER SIDE
+import type { Session } from "next-auth";

-// AND ON CLIENT SIDE
+// getSession WORKS CLIENT SIDE AND SERVER SIDE SO I'M GOING TO USE IT
+// ON BOTH PLACES
+// I'M NOT GOING TO USE useSession BECAUSE I HAD SOME PROBLEMS WITH IT
-import { getSession, useSession } from "next-auth/client";
+// IT JUST DIDN'T WORK AS I EXPECTED import { getSession /*, useSession */ } from "next-auth/client";

 import type { Post } from "@prisma/client";